Where to stay in Sicily

 If you have a rental car, take the local trip (1h30m) to see the Villa Romana del Casale, one of the most preserved ancient sites in Italy, dating back to the 4th century.
 Really, the best way to understand how life was for the aristocrats back in that era.

-Visiting all in a day trip from Palermo or Catania is doable, however, it will be in a big rush and you would miss out on lots of things
+I would personally suggest spending more than just a day in the area.
+Visiting all on a day trip from Palermo or Catania is doable, however, it will be in a big rush and you will miss out on lots of things (budget 2-3 hours by car, or around 4-5 by bus, one way)

 In Agrigento, you should book your accommodation at the Terrazza di Empedocle.
 The owner Chiara is a real mine of information and a fantastic “breakfast organiser”.